nicepkg/gpt-runner/README.md

 ## Quick Start

+> Make sure you have an Open AI Key or a Anthropic Key.
+You can get it from [Open AI](https://platform.openai.com/) or [Anthropic](https://www.anthropic.com/).

+### The first way: CLI

 > 1. Requirements NodeJS >= 16.15.0
 >     - To check your NodeJS version, run `node -v` in your terminal.
 If you need to install or update NodeJS, visit [the official NodeJS website](https://nodejs.org/) for download and installation instructions.
-> 2. Make sure you have an Open AI Key or a free ChatGPT account.

-### The first way: CLI
+> 2. First run the following command to download this package, which will take a long time, which is normal.

 ```bash
 cd <your project folder>